Compelling Corsica: Sea Kayaking & Mountain Hiking

 Compelling Corsica was voted as one of National Geographic's Tours of a Lifetime!

-With the highest rainfall of any island in the Mediterranean, Corsica is also the greenest.
+With the highest rainfall of any island in the Mediterranean, the French island of Corsica is also the greenest.
 It rises dramatically from the sea to peaks over 8800’ (2700 meters) and within this rise are three climate zones.
 Over 2800 plant species live here and the island’s maquis (a thick and tangled forest of oak, juniper, heather and herb) became the name for the French WWII resistance movement, due to this formidable landscape.
 Forests of endemic pines along with a host of wildlife call the island home.

 Join us to explore this fascinating corner of Europe, where megalithic stones still stand, the ghost of Napoleon lives on (he was born in the city of Ajaccio in 1769), and traditional life, language, music and customs are alive and well.